Being a mother is one of the hardest jobs in the world, yet the most rewarding.

 I work from home and I work in pockets of time in between housework and kids’ school time.
 Since I know I don’t have all day, I have learned to focus better so that I can get productive work done in the available time slots.

 I am also better organized by planning my days.
 Because I learned if I didn’t have a plan in place to balance the housework, kids, and my job, I would go insane.

 Only when you become a parent, do you learn what your parents had to endure to bring you up.
 It makes you more compassionate towards your parents.
 And makes you more grateful to them.

 I am not saying you won’t value your parents enough if you don’t have kids.
 I know people take care of their parents well even if they don’t have kids themselves.

 But when you become a parent, you “live” the life they lived.
 And that helps you to fathom the hard work and challenges better.

-Do you know when do you feel true respect for your parents?
+Do you know when you feel true respect for your parents?

 When your kids have the same bad habits that you had in childhood.
 Lol!

 You learn how strong your body is, during childbirth.
-Women have this ability to endure such immense pain that you become more confident about your pain tolerance.
+Women have this ability to endure such immense pain that they become more confident about their pain tolerance.

 When you go through all the emotions, you emerge stronger and are able to face the harsh realities of the world better.